SergeyLukashevich/mt-access-doc/docs-sources/index.html.md

 # Events

-MT Remote allows us to listen to a certain type of MT4 events and propagate them.
+MT Access allows us to listen to a certain type of MT4 events and propagate them.

 Function: `subscribe` and `unsubscribe`